keawade/keawade.github.io/content/2015-12-28-Advent_of_Code_2.md

-title = "Advent of Code: I Was Told There Would Be No Math" date = 2015-12-28 slug = "2015-12-28-Advent_of_Code" description = "My solutions and approach to the second Advent of Code challenge for 2015."
+title = "Advent of Code: I Was Told There Would Be No Math" date = 2015-12-28 slug = "2015-12-28-Advent_of_Code" description = "Advent of Code 2015 day 2 writeup."
 +++

 The elves have run out of wrapping paper and ribbon!
 For this puzzle we are given the dimensions of a bunch of presents as a list of strings and are asked to compute how much wrapping paper and ribbon should be ordered to wrap the remaining presents.